Any links on this page that lead to products on Amazon are affiliate links. As an Amazon Associate I earn from qualifying purchases.

 No matter how much stuff you bring with you, the bag you choose will likely have some items in common.
 Deciding your preference is key.

 If you only have 1 racket, you likely won’t need a tennis racket bag that has a capacity to hold 15 tennis rackets.
 Either way, storage capacity is definitely something to consider.

-Almost all tennis racket bags or backpacks will have a place to fit a pair of shoes.
+Almost all tennis racket bags will have a place to fit a pair of shoes.
 Some bags will have a designated storage compartment that might even be well-ventilated.
 Nobody wants to open their tennis bag and pass out due to shoe odor!